parkji30/Data-Visualizer/README.md

 # Treemap Visualizer
-A Python program that uses trees and recursion to visually show the byte size of each file in a folder hierarchy.
+A Python program that uses trees, nodes and recursion to visually show the byte size of each file in a folder hierarchy.

 Dependencies